11

 Fly UK to the beautiful Dominican Republic and enjoy 3 night stay before boarding the well-reviewed Norwegian Sky for this excellent 7 night Caribbean itinerary that takes in some of the best ports in the area!

-Cruise is on a full board basis, or upgrade for just £199 and include premium drinks package, speciality dining package and WIFI package + excursions discounts for a limited time!
+Cruise is on a full board basis but upgrade for just £249 and get the 'more at sea' premium all inclusive drinks package + speciality dining package + Wifi package + discount excursions + more!

 Day Port of Call Summary Arrival Time Departure Time